Russian Ground Forces: Russo-Ukrainian War

+Involvement in Crimea before 2022

+″Little green men″, a phrase used by both Russian and Ukrainian reporters in 2014, referred to armed men in Crimea resembling the Russian military.
+They were described as using the same weapons, using Russian license plates for their trucks, and speaking in Russian accents.
+Despite repeated denials, Russia later confirmed its military presence in Crimea, with Putin giving contradictory statements during a 2018 interview with journalist Armin Wolf, claiming that ″the Russian Army was always there″.

 Structure

-The President of Russia is the Supreme Commander-in-Chief of the Armed Forces of the Russian Federation.
+The president of Russia is the Supreme Commander-in-Chief of the Armed Forces of the Russian Federation.
 The Main Command (Glavkomat) of the Ground Forces, based in Moscow, directs activities.
 This body was disbanded in 1997, but reformed by President Putin in 2001 by appointing Colonel General Nikolai Kormiltsev as the Commander-in-Chief of the Russian Ground Forces and also as a deputy minister of defence.

-Kormiltsev handed over command to Colonel General (later General of the Army) Alexey Maslov in 2004, and in a realignment of responsibilities, the Commander-in-Chief lost his position as a deputy minister of defence.
-Like Kormiltsev, while serving as Commander-in-Chief Maslov was promoted to General of the Army.

-In January 2014, the acting commander of the Russian Ground Forces was Lieutenant General Sergei Istrakov, who was appointed by Russian president Vladimir Putin upon the dismissal of former commander Colonel General Vladimir Chirkin over corruption charges in December 2013.
+In January 2014, the acting commander of the Russian Ground Forces was Lieutenant General Sergei Istrakov, who was appointed by Putin upon the dismissal of former commander Colonel General Vladimir Chirkin over corruption charges in December 2013.
 Istrakov handed over his position to a new commander on 2 May 2014, Colonel General Oleg Salyukov.
+In May 2025, Colonel General Andrey Mordvichev was appointed as new commander in chief of the ground forces.

 The Main Command of the Ground Forces consists of the Main Staff of the Ground Troops, and departments for Peacekeeping Forces, Armaments of the Ground Troops, Rear Services of the Ground Troops, Cadres of the Ground Troops (personnel), Indoctrination Work, and Military Education.
 There were also a number of directorates which used to be commanded by the Commander-in-Chief of the Ground Forces, in his capacity as a deputy defence minister.
 They included NBC Protection Troops of the Armed Forces, Engineer Troops of the Armed Forces, and Troop Air Defence, as well as several others.
 Their exact command status is now unknown.